alexpreynolds/disjoint-windows/README.md

 ### `priority_queue_with_jitter`

-This target use the same method as `priority_queue` but adds noise to the weights, before constructing the heap.
+This target uses the same method as `priority_queue` but adds noise to the weights, before constructing the heap.
 The idea is to get more separation between entries in the heap.

 ### `wis_via_iteration`